Mateusz Pawłowski

-Mateusz Pawłowski (born 3 June 2004) is a television actor.
+Mateusz Pawłowski (/pl/; born 3 June 2004) is a Polish television actor.
 He is best known for portraying Kacper Boski, one of the main characters in the television series Family.pl (2011–2020, 2025).

 Biography

 Mateusz Pawłowski was born on 3 June 2004 in Warsaw, Poland.
 He is the son of Katarzyna Majchrzak-Pawłowska, and Mariusz Pawłowski He has a younger sister, Natalia.

 In 2008, when he was four years old, he appeared in an episode of children's talent show Mini szansa.

 From 2011 to 2020, he portrayed Kacper Boski, one of the main characters in the TVP television series Family.pl.
 In 2025, he also starred in its revival continuation.
 From 2012 to 2014, he voiced Krzyś in the animated television series Opowieści kota Śpiocha.
 In 2017, he portrayed a young Maximilian Kolbe, in a feature film Two Crowns.